 If a drunk driver causes an accident, the victim could be eligible to file a personal injury lawsuit against the drunk driver for the harm they’ve suffered and damage to their vehicle.
 But sometimes, there are instances when the injured individual can also file a lawsuit against a third party that provided alcohol to the impaired driver.
-Keep reading for more information about dram shop laws and social host liability claims.
+Keep reading for more information about third-party liability, dram shop laws, and social host liability claims.

 How Dram Shop Liability Works

 There are three elements to this type of case that must be proven to hold the dram shop liable:

 - The person who caused the injury was inebriated

 - The dram shop sold or provided liquor to the intoxicated person